 Transcatheter Aortic Valve Replacement (TAVR)

 TAVR is a minimally invasive procedure for patients with aortic valve stenosis, a narrowing of the valve due to calcium deposits.
-Treatment for aortic valve stenosis is usually valve replacement done as an open heart procedure, but some patients are not candidates.

 Who is a candidate for TAVR?